 Can I Skip the Stair Stringer?

-I’m kind of thinking that yes, in my case, I can skip the stair stringer.
+I’m kind of thinking that yes, in my case, I can skip the it.
 If I were building stairs from scratch, I’d have to say “no.” Without a stair stringer, I’d have no place to put the stairs.
 Literally.
-Whether I made it an open stair stringer or a closed stair stringer would be a personal choice.
+Making it open or closed would be a personal choice.

-But, for this project, I’m starting to wonder if I really need the stair stringer.
+But, for this project, I’m starting to wonder if I really need one.
 If you look at the picture of the staircase, it honestly looks like it already has a stair stringer on it.
 Frankly, I feel like it looks like an open stair stringer.
 And, I kind of like it.

 Given that I glued the pieces together with tacky glue and it dried clear, I could just paint the stairs and call it a day.
 I still need a side rail, but, I might be able to get away with skipping the stair stringer all together.